MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-bastion/includes/2-what-is-azure-bastion.md

 By implementing Azure Bastion, you can manage the Azure VMs within a configured Azure virtual network by using either RDP or SSH, without needing to expose those management ports to the public internet.
 By using Azure Bastion, you can:

 - Connect easily to your Azure VMs.
-Connect your RDP and SSH sessions directly in the Azure portal using a single-click experience.
+Connect your RDP and SSH sessions directly in the Azure portal.
 - Avoid exposing management ports to the internet.
 Sign in to your Azure VMs and avoid public internet exposure by using SSH and RDP with private IP addresses only.
 - Avoid extensive reconfiguration of your existing network infrastructure.
 Integrate and traverse existing firewalls and security perimeters by using a modern HTML5-based web client and standard SSL ports.
 - Simplify sign in.
 Use your SSH keys for authentication when signing in to your Azure VMs.